djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 1.1 For agent creation, you'll be needing a project.
 Click on "+" icon against "Projects" as shown in below image.
 <img width="1000" alt="image" src="hands-on-lab-assets/image31.png">

-1.2 Give your a project a name, then click on "Create".
+1.2 Give your a project a name, select storage from available storages, then click on "Create".
 <img width="1000" alt="image" src="hands-on-lab-assets/image32.png">

 2. Click on hamburger icon on top left and select “Access (IAM)”.